msr8/flask-template/README.md

 - [ ] Add a system where users can create accounts via username and password
 - [ ] Add a "profile" page where username can be changed (and password)
+- [ ] Change "me" to "dashboard"
+- [ ] Add a template inheritence system for navbar
 - [ ] Add a branch with a forum system